DPS-Stream-Processing-Applications/beam-applications-java/statefunApplication/k8s/README.md

 minikube ssh 'sudo ip link set docker0 promisc on' eval $(minikube -p minikube docker-env)
 ```

+## Prerequisites

+Make sure that the database and the kafka cluster are running

 ## Create the `statefun` namespace.